Han Sai Por: Artistic career

+In 2015, Han created Harvest, a work about the environment that coexists with Singapore.
+It was commissioned by and displayed in the Esplanade – Theatres on the Bay.
+During the 2016 Singapore Biennale, Han's work Black Forest was shown at the Singapore Art Museum.
+In 2019, after undergoing a cataract surgery, Han held a solo exhibition at iPreciation called Dance With The Wind.
+It featured 10 sculptures and 12 acrylic works.
+In 2022, she held an exhibition at the STPI - Creative Workshop & Gallery titled The Forest and Its Soul after a second residency with them; the previous one was in 2013.
+It featured 35 works created with laser cutting and intaligio techniques.
+She participated in the 2023 Singapore Art Week, displaying shoebox-sized sculptures alongside Teo Eng Seng and Vincent Liew.
+In 2025, during the Light To Night festival, Han displayed a 9 m-tall installation at the Padang.

 Art

 Han is probably best known for her stone sculptures with organic forms; she sees her sculpture as having "a force or inner life inside struggling to get out".
 Having a preference for granite and marble, she has said: "Stone is one of my favourite materials.
 In the erosion of rock by wind and water are found original, vital qualities which express the significance of life."
-Han often purchases stone using her own resources from quarries in China, Italy, Japan, Malaysia and Singapore.
+Han often purchases stone using her own resources from quarries in China, Italy, Japan, Malaysia, and Singapore.
 The cost of just the material for solo exhibition pieces can be up to S$20,000.
 Nonetheless, she is motivated by the encouragement, recognition and acknowledgement her art she receives from others.
 Examples of Han's sculptures of this genre include Growth (1985), a set of five pear-shaped forms in white marble; Spirit of Nature (1988), three black granite ovoid and spheroid forms; Object C (1992), a pale grey granite object resembling a canoe; and Seeds (2006), large kernels carved from sandstone excavated from Fort Canning Hill during the National Museum's redevelopment.
 Art historian and critic T.K.
 Sabapathy has commented that Han is concerned with the uneasy relation between men and nature in the modern era, and has expressed a desire for people to realize that "[we] are part of nature and not apart from nature".
-In addition, he has said:
+In addition, he has described her sculptures as "compact, entirely solid mass of material which she shapes but does not perforate or open up" and that "they [were] the outcome of a single-minded concentration on mass and volume."